Arthur G. Seymour, Jr.

 For four decades Arthur, whose clients laud his experience as a much appreciated and sought after asset, has maintained a diverse and expansive practice.
 His expertise encompasses the areas of zoning and land use law, administrative law, municipal and government relations, general civil litigation, contracts and real estate law.

-Having tried civil cases of all varieties in state and federal court throughout East and Middle Tennessee before the Tennessee Court of Appeals the Tennessee Supreme Court and the United States District Court.
-Arthur regularly appears on behalf of clients before governmental administrative bodies of nearly every manner, such as the Knoxville-Knox County Metropolitan Planning Commission.
+Arthur has tried civil cases of all varieties in state and federal court throughout East and Middle Tennessee before the Tennessee Court of Appeals the Tennessee Supreme Court and the United States District Court.
+He regularly appears on behalf of clients before governmental administrative bodies of nearly every manner, such as the Knoxville-Knox County Metropolitan Planning Commission.
 Arthur has garnered a number of accolades, including the following:

 - He has been named in Best Lawyers® since 1993.
 He was specifically recognized in the areas of land use and zoning law, municipal law and personal injury litigation – defendants since 2012.